Find out about traffic conditions on your route. Link

 The division is responsible for the

-long-range systems planning to establish the state highway portion of the CTP and integration of MDOT SHA's program with local and regional transportation plans.
+regional and long-range planning to establish the state highway portion of the CTP and integration of MDOT SHA's program with local and regional transportation plans.

 The division coordinates with the Department of Transportation, Metropolitan Planning Organizations, the counties, and local jurisdictions to develop intermodal planning reports, establish improvement priorities, and complete long range planning and systems analyses.
 The division is the main planning liaison with federal agencies and other State agencies.
 The division manages the

-Transportation Alternatives, Safe Routes to School, Recreational Trails,
+Transportation Alternatives, Safe Routes to School, Recreational Trails Program (RTP),

 Park and Ride, Access Management, Pedestrian Roadway Safety Audits, Bicycle and Pedestrian Priority Areas, and Managed Lane Programs.